FDio/csit/docs/report/introduction/test_scenarios_overview.rst

    stack.

 ..
+    #. **K8s Container/Pod Topologies Performance**: VPP container
+       performance tests using memif for interconnecting VPP-in- Container/Pod instances orchestrated by K8s integrated with `Ligato
+       <https://github.com/ligato>`_ for container networking.
+TRex is
+       used as a traffic generator.
     #. **NSH_SFC Functional**: NSH_SFC functional tests are executed in
        virtual FD.io testbeds focusing on VPP nsh-plugin data plane functionality.
 Scapy is used as a traffic generator.